Team AckoJun 8, 2022

 They will reveal any pre-existing medical condition or illness that the applicant might be unaware of.

 The reports of these tests serve as important documents that can be presented as proof during filing claims.

 Generally, people have a tendency to try and escape these medical check-ups.
 But if the benefits of pre-policy tests are known, people wouldn’t hate this idea so much.

 We buy insurance policies to secure our savings against any future expenses related to health issues.
 That’s why it is absolutely necessary to ensure that the policies are bought by following the correct procedures.
-Let us now uncover some benefits that you can enjoy if you buy health insurance coverage with Pre-Policy Medical Check-up:
+Let us now uncover some benefits that you can enjoy if you buy health insurance coverage with Pre-Policy Medical Check-up (PPMC):

 Many a time, when the policyholder files a claim, the insurance company rejects it by stating that the illness was caused by a pre-existing medical condition.
 And this condition was not disclosed by the policyholder before buying the policy.
 But when your pre-policy test results are on record, such unfortunate events can be easily avoided.